TetrisGame-SoftUni/Tetris-JavaFundamentals-Teamwork/README.md

 # Tetris-JavaFundamentals-Teamwork

-A basic Tetris game make in Java for TeamProject in SoftUni (https://softuni.bg/)
+A basic Tetris game make in Java for Team Project in SoftUni (https://softuni.bg/)

+Team "Beness".